 After a few short years working the Seattle nightlife scene, Tony left to DJ exclusively in the private events industry, where he has established himself as a marquee private event DJ.
-However, Tony would return to the nightlife and concert scene in 2014, when he was asked to DJ in-between sets at Watershed Festival and in the years since, he has performed on the same stage with some of the biggest artists in the world: Tim McGraw, Big & Rich, Kip Moore, Dustin Lynch, Jon Pardi, Lauren Alaina, Maddie & Tae, Justin Moore, Dylan Scott, and more.
+However, Tony would return to the nightlife and concert scene in 2014, when he was asked to DJ in-between sets at The Gorge Amphitheater for Watershed Festival.
+In the years since, he has opened for some of the biggest country artists in the industry: Tim McGraw, Big & Rich, Kip Moore, Dustin Lynch, Jon Pardi, Lauren Alaina, Maddie & Tae, Justin Moore, Dylan Scott, and more.

 With a stellar reputation as a reliable party rocker due to his creative programming and solid DJ fundamentals, Tony is currently the performing DJ for all special events hosted by 98.9 The Bull, as well as those hosted by Fortune 500 companies, local celebrities, and discerning brides and grooms in the greater Pacific Northwest region.
 Tony strives to push the bar and change what it means to be an “event DJ” one event at a time.
 Combining the latest innovation in technology with creativity of all parties involved, the marquee private events he DJs at have become one-of-a-kind productions that very few can match.